Fresh Thai Quinoa Salad with Peanut Sauce

 Add cashews (and/or peanuts) and cooked quinoa.

-*I combine 3/4 cup quinoa with 1 1/4 cup water and lightly simmer (covered) for about 20 minutes.
+*To cook quinoa: I combine 3/4 cup rinsed quinoa with 1 1/4 cup water in a small saucepan.
+Then lightly simmer (covered) for about 15-20 minutes.

 Storing: This salad keeps well covered in the fridge for about 3-4 days, making it a great choice for take-along lunches, picnics, etc.